-- (248) Streetwall Stepback means the required setback of a building above a streetwall, measured from the face of the streetwall (Diagram 35). - (249) Structure means everything that is erected, built, or constructed of parts joined together, and includes a building. - (250) Studio Use means the commercial use of space for artistic or artisanal purposes, with or without instruction, but excludes any school use, college or university use, religious institution use, cultural use, personal service use, or home occupation use. - (251) Surveyor means a land surveyor who is a registered member in good standing of the Association of Nova Scotia Land Surveyors. - (252) Tall Mid-Rise Building means a main building that: - (a) within the Quingate (Q) Special Area, as shown on Schedule 3F, is greater

-- than 20.0 metres in height, but not higher than 30.0 metres in height; or (b) in all other areas, is greater than 20.0 metres in height, but not higher than 26.0 metres in height.
+- (248) Streetwall Stepback means the required setback of a building above a streetwall, measured from the face of the streetwall (Diagram 35). - (249) Structure means everything that is erected, built, or constructed of parts joined together, and includes a building.

+- (250) Studio Use means the commercial use of space for artistic or artisanal purposes, with or without instruction, but excludes any school use, college or university use, religious institution use, cultural use, personal service use, or home occupation use. - (251) Surveyor means a land surveyor who is a registered member in good standing of the Association of Nova Scotia Land Surveyors. - (252) Tall Mid-Rise Building means a main building that: - (a) within the Quingate (Q) Special Area, as shown on Schedule 3F, is greater than 20.0 metres in height, but not higher than 30.0 metres in height; or - (b) in all other areas, is greater than 20.0 metres in height, but not higher than 26.0 metres in height. - (252.5) Tall Mid-Rise Typology means a portion of a main building, above the height of a streetwall, that: - (a) within the Quingate (Q) Special Area, as shown on Schedule 3F: - (i) has an overall height from average finished grade to top of the roof that is greater than 20.0 metres, but not higher than 30.0 metres, and - (ii) that is not connected above the height of the streetwall to any other portion of the building that would exceed a height of 30.0 metres from average finished grade; or - (b) in all other areas: - (i) has an overall height from average finished grade to top of the roof that is greater than 20.0 metres, but not higher than 26.0 metres, and - (ii) that is not connected above the height of the streetwall to any other portion of the building that would exceed a height of 26.0 metres from average finished grade.

 - (253) Temporary Construction Use means a use, which in the opinion of the Development Officer, is of limited duration and accessory to a development in progress, such as:

-- work camps; (a)
+- (a) work camps;

 - (b) construction camps;

 - (c) rock crushers;

 - (d) sales or rental offices;

 - (e) on-site construction management offices;

 - (f) tool or maintenance sheds; and

-- (g) shipping containers that serve as one of the foregoing.

-- (254) Temporary Use means a use:

-- (a) that is:

-- (i) associated with a holiday or special event, or

-- (ii) accessory to a permitted main use;

-- (b) and is:

-- (i) 180 cumulative days or less in duration within any one calendar year for those lands within the Dartmouth Waterfront (DW) Special Area, as shown on Schedule 3A, or the Halifax Waterfront (HW) Special Area, as shown on Schedule 3B, or

-- (ii) in all other cases, is 90 cumulative days or less in duration within any one calendar year; and

-- (c) excludes a temporary construction use.

-- (255) Three-Unit Dwelling Use means a building containing three dwelling units on the same lot, but excludes a cluster housing use.

-- (256) Through Lot means a lot with frontage on two or more streets, where frontages are not contiguous (Diagram 36).
+- (g) shipping containers that serve as one of the foregoing. - (254) Temporary Use means a use: - (a) that is: - (i) associated with a holiday or special event, or - (ii) accessory to a permitted main use; - (b) and is: - 80 cumulative days or less in duration within any one calendar year for those lands within the Dartmouth Waterfront (DW) Special Area, as shown on Schedule 3A, or the Halifax Waterfront (HW) Special Area, as shown on Schedule 3B, or - (ii) in all other cases, is 90 cumulative days or less in duration within any one calendar year; and - (c) excludes a temporary construction use. - (255) Three-Unit Dwelling Use means a building containing three dwelling units on the same lot, but excludes a cluster housing use. - (256) Through Lot means a lot with frontage on two or more streets, where frontages are not contiguous (Diagram 36).